denoland/deno/core/README.md

 # Deno Core

 This Rust crate contains the essential V8 bindings for Deno's command-line interface (Deno CLI).
-The main abstraction here is the Isolate which proivdes a way to execute JavaScript.
+The main abstraction here is the Isolate which provides a way to execute JavaScript.
 The Isolate is modeled as a `Future<Item=(), Error=JSError>` which completes once all of its ops have completed.
 The user must define what an Op is by implementing the `Dispatch`